felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 ### Phase 1
 1. Unzip the Banana Bag, grab a handful of tiles (~21), and place them face-up on the table.
-1. Everyone plays simultaneously to make a single crossword at the center of the table that uses all face-up letters.
-We call this the "core".
+1. Everyone plays simultaneously to make a single crossword at the center of the table that uses all face-up letters (the core).
 Any part of the core can be modified at any time.
 All words in the core must respect the [Important Rules](#important-rules) below.
 1. When the core uses all the face-up letters, move on to phase 2.

 ### Phase 2